History of the United States I CLEP

 Always check your library first!
 You may be able to find some of these for free.
 You don't have to buy the officially recommended resources all the time.
 If you're the type of person that prefers to study from a textbook source however, then please see below.

-History of the United States I CLEP Quick Prep Sheet - Our own Quick Prep Sheet for the History of the United States I CLEP.
-In a rush to get those college credits?
-We've done the hard work for you right here.
-A complete listing of all terms and definitions from our own feedback and what our readers have sent in.
+History of the United States I CLEP Quick Prep Package - Our own Quick Prep Package for the History of the United States I CLEP.
+Need those credits fast and don't have time to do all the research?
+We've done the work for you right here.
+Get our Quick Prep Sheet for this exam, two additional full-length practice tests, and even a mp3 file to study from.
 It's quick, it's cheap, and it's guaranteed to help you pass.

 The CLEP History of the United States I w/CD (REA) - The Best Test Prep for the CLEP (Test Preps) - Relatively cheap ($23) but covers the material well, targeting exactly what needs to be targeted and leaving out most of the fluff.
 Includes a CD with practice exams.
 Without a doubt will improve your test score.